CodecoolGlobal/dungeon-crawl-2-java-MoniBohm/README.md

     - Different monsters have different health and attack strength.

 7. Create doors in the dungeon that open by using keys.
-    - There are two new square types, closed door, and open door.
+    - There are two new square types, closed nextStageDoor, and open nextStageDoor.
-    - The hero cannot pass through a closed door, unless it has a key in his/her inventory.
-Then it becomes an open door.
+    - The hero cannot pass through a closed nextStageDoor, unless it has a key in his/her inventory.
+Then it becomes an open nextStageDoor.

 8. Create three different monster types with different behaviors.
     - There are at least three different monster types with different behaviors.